 - Cuba Standard Time UTC-4:00

 Well, back to the previous question.
-If we adopt UTC standard, we can make sure that the receiver got to know the exact time we refer to.
+If we adopt the UTC standard, we can make sure that the receiver got to know the exact time we are referring.
 For example, I live in Beijing, and my time zone is UTC+0800.

-After all, using the proper medium to convey precisely what you really mean is the most important task in our life.
+After all, using the proper medium to convey precisely what you mean is the most crucial task in our life.